SourcePond/pax-cdi-nonosgi/README.md

 # Quick Overview
-Very simple CDI extension to use OSGi/Pax-cdi bundles in non-OSGi environments.
-Basically it replaces @OsgiServiceProvier annotations through @Singleton and removes @OsgiService from injection points.
+Very simple CDI extension to use OSGi/Pax-CDI bundles in non-OSGi environments.
+Basically, it replaces @OsgiServiceProvier annotations through @Singleton and removes @OsgiService from injection points.
 Currently, the extension does not consider any OSGi filter nor service properties.